 Dimensions (LxWxH): 15.5 x 15 x 7.5 inches | Material: Stainless steel, plastic | Plate Capacity: 8

 Best Over-the-Sink: TOOLF Expandable Dish Drying Rack

-What We Like: Multipurpose dish rack, protective coating prevents rust
+What We Love: Multipurpose dish rack, protective coating prevents rust

-Whether you have a double bowl sink or simply need an extra drying rack for holiday feasts, you might want a dish rack that can handle being in or over your sink.
+Whether you have a double bowl sink or simply need an extra drying rack for holiday feasts such as roast side dishes, you might want a dish rack that can handle being in or over your sink.
 That's where a dish rack like TOOLF's comes in.

 Dimensions (LxWxH): 13.8 x 10.7 x 4.1 inches | Material: Stainless steel, plastic | Plate Capacity: 9

 Best Wooden: Totally Bamboo Dish Drying Rack